-2.7 In this regard, some of the broad questions that could be addressed while considering the opportunities, challenges and policies for mobilizing new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development are set out below.
+2.7 Considering the related opportunities, challenges and policies, some of the broad questions that could be addressed in furtherance of the theme are set out below.

 Some experts suggested that the Report should focus primarily on the issue of policies for mobilizing new and emerging telecommunications/ICTs, which, as well as being broader in scope, is the theme of WTPF-21 and encompasses any related issues of opportunities and challenges.
 It was further recommended that this Report should avoid being overly prescriptive.

-2.7.1 Looking ahead, what are the new and emerging [digital technologies and trends] [telecommunications/ICTs] that ITU membership considers to be key enablers of the global transition to the digital economy?
-Given the inter-connections or -dependencies in the use and deployment of such [technologies] [telecommunications/ICTs], what is the role that policy-makers and other stakeholders can play in fostering an enabling environment that creates an agile ecosystem to enable their sustainable use?
+2.7.1 Looking ahead, what are the new and emerging digital technologies pertaining to telecommunications/ICTs that ITU membership considers to be key enablers of the global transition to the digital economy?
+Given the inter-connections or -dependencies in the use and deployment of such technologies, what is the role that policy-makers and other stakeholders can play in fostering an enabling environment that creates an agile ecosystem to enable their sustainable use?

-Some experts were of the view that the language in this question should be more aligned with the text in Decision 611 (Rev. Council 2020) and in keeping with the theme of WTPF-21, this question should discuss how new and emerging [digital technologies and trends] [telecommunications/ICTs] are enablers of the global transition to the digital economy.
+Some experts were of the view that the language in this question should be more aligned with the text in Decision 611 (Rev. Council 2020) and in keeping with the theme of WTPF-21, this question should discuss how new and emerging technologies are enablers of the global transition to the digital economy.

-Other experts were of the opinion that the language in this question is in line with the text in Decision 611 (Rev. Council 2020) and that theme of WTPF-21 does not preclude discussion on what are the new and emerging [digital technologies and trends] [telecommunications/ICTs] that ITU membership considers to be key enablers of the global transition to the digital economy.
+Other experts were of the opinion that the language in this question is in line with the text in Decision 611 (Rev. Council 2020) and that theme of WTPF-21 does not preclude discussion on what are the new and emerging technologies that ITU membership considers to be key enablers of the global transition to the digital economy.

-2.7.2 How does ITU membership envision the role of new and emerging [digital technologies] [telecommunications/ICTs] in contributing to sustainable development, keeping in mind the current and future needs of both developing and developed countries as well as all segments of the population?
+2.7.2 How does ITU membership envision the role of such new and emerging technologies in contributing to sustainable development, keeping in mind the current and future needs of both developing and developed countries as well as all segments of the population?
 What are the trends and best practices in developing whole-of-government, multi-stakeholder collaborative policy approaches that are forward-looking, flexible and evidence-based that can contribute to this goal?

-2.7.3 What are the key opportunities and challenges facing the mobilization of such new and emerging [digital technologies] [telecommunications/ICTs] for sustainable development?
+2.7.3 What are the key opportunities and challenges facing the mobilization of such new and emerging technologies for sustainable development?
 What are the issues for their development and deployment?

-2.7.4 What opportunities and challenges may arise from mobilizing new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development?
+2.7.4 What opportunities and challenges may arise from mobilizing such new and emerging technologies for sustainable development?
 What polices should be considered in this regard to protect interests of all people and especially the most vulnerable groups of the population?
 What role should ITU play in this process within its mandate?

-2.7.5 How can policy-makers and other stakeholders foster an environment that safeguards users, especially the most vulnerable populations, including women and girls and persons with disabilities and specific needs, when using new and emerging [digital technologies] [telecommunications/ICTs]?
+2.7.5 How can policy-makers and other stakeholders foster an environment that safeguards users, especially the most vulnerable populations, including women and girls and persons with disabilities and specific needs, when using these new and emerging technologies?

-2.7.6 How can the benefits of new and emerging [digital technologies and trends] [telecommunications/ICTs] be made more accessible to all?
+2.7.6 How can the benefits of such new and emerging technologies be made more accessible to all?
 Along with the challenge of connecting the unconnected through infrastructure and complementary access solutions, what can be done to endeavor to ensure affordable access for everyone, particularly women and girls, to build the skills necessary to leverage a changing environment where people can learn, share, and engage; to foster incentives for continued innovation; and an environment of trust and inclusion?
 How can better international cooperation by all stakeholders contribute to these efforts?